JFA (band): Recording history

 Placebo Records released their debut EP Blatant Localism in late 1981.
 The band toured the west extensively and played many local shows.
 Their first national tour was in the summer of 1983 following the release of their first album Valley of the Yakes.

 The original bassist, Michael Cornelius, left the band in the summer of 1984 prior to the nine-week summer '84 tour.
 Alan Bishop of labelmates Sun City Girls played bass until Cornelius returned for the 1986 release Nowhere Blossoms.

+Skateboarding

 The band received continuing coverage in the influential skateboard magazine Thrasher during the 1980s.
 Brannon appeared on the April 1987 cover of Thrasher riding backside at the Love Bowl in Phoenix, Arizona.
 He also appeared on the cover of the April 1989 issue grinding a fakie layback thruster on the edge of the pipe at Thrasherland Skatepark in Glendale, Arizona.
 In 1990, Brannon took a full-time position as staff writer at Thrasher and eventually became music editor and art director of the magazine until he left in 1997.
-Throughout the 1980s, Brannon, Pendleton and Cornelius were Thrasher freelance contributors of articles and photographs.
+Throughout the 1980s, Brannon, Redondo and Cornelius were Thrasher freelance contributors of articles and photographs.

-Brian Brannon holds the rank of Master Chief Petty Officer in the United States Navy Reserve.
+Brian Brannon is a Master Chief in the United States Navy Reserve.